shaileshp0110/calculation-microservice/README.md

  'weight' is the weight of product to be declared - used for cigars and loose tobacco products, for example

- 'origin' is the country code of the origin of the product (one of the coutry codes as returned by the /countries endpoint)
+ 'origin' is the country code of the origin of the product (one of the country codes as returned by the /countries endpoint)

 The application is a Node/Express server, running on port 3030 by default (configurable through the config file)